 Day 5: Munsiyari to Golana | 140 Km

-On day 5, your trip to Munsiyari officially comes to an end and the journey back to New Delhi begins.
+On day 5, your Delhi to Munsiyari ride officially comes to an end and the journey back to New Delhi begins.
 If you’re carrying a tent, just Google map navigate for this town called Golana (located only 20km before Bageshwar) and camp there.

 Watch the video below and see where I camped and how the location actually looks like: